 A recent and promising alternative to both dried blood spot (DBS) and capillary microsampling (CMS) is volumetric absorptive microsampling (VAMS), a technique wherein a fixed accurate volume of blood is absorbed by capillary action onto a hydrophilic polymeric tip.
 The technology offers the benefits of DBS while overcoming the hematocrit effect (HCT), and simplifies the sample collection/extraction difficulties associated with CMS.
 In this webinar, Altasciences and industry expert, Jeff Plomley, shares his most recent experience using the Mitra™ VAMS technology, from product characterization to applications development, implementing a novel impact-assisted extraction technique, highlighted with specific case studies for both small molecule and large molecule biotherapeutics.

-This webinar will be presented by Jeff Plomley, Principal Scientist – Method Development at Altasciences Clinical Research.
+This webinar was presented by Jeff Plomley, Principal Scientist – Method Development at Altasciences Clinical Research.

 What will you learn?